 Kiteboarding is probably their biggest sport, offering rentals, storage and lessons.
 We booked a 6-hour course here and had a blast.
 The winds didn’t cooperate for us but that didn’t stop Brett and the staff from trying their hardest to get us in the water and flying kites.
 We would highly recommend these guys if you’re interested in learning to kiteboard.

 If you’re a surfer (or want to be) you will want to head to Mount Irvine Bay.
-September to May is the best time to visit Tobago for experienced surfers who will find bigger, more powerful waves but if you are a beginner you may prefer other times.
+September to May is the best time to visit Tobago for experienced surfers who will find bigger, more powerful waves but if you are a beginner you may prefer the rest of the year.
 You can find rentals, lessons, camps and anything else you need at this beach.
 There are also facilities here, as well as numerous accommodation options and a golf course in the area.

-SCUBA diving is extremely popular in Tobago.
+SCUBA diving is extremely popular and one of the top Tobago attractions.
 There are numerous dive sites all around the island with varying degrees of difficulty and attractions.
 Tobago is also home to the world’s largest brain coral – this is a very popular dive site.
-The best diving is said to be off the east coast, in the Atlantic, however Tobago is a small island and dive tours from any part of the island are likely to take you by boat to the same locations.
+The best diving is said to be off the east coast, in the Atlantic, however, Tobago is a small island and dive tours from any part of the island are likely to take you by boat to the same locations.

 Having said that, if you are looking for the ultimate Tobago dive experience, Speyside is the place to stay.
 There are a few hotels here that double as dive shops.
 Often you can even book a hotel/dive package and save some money.
-Speyside tourism exists only for scuba diving and a little birdwatching so there really isn’t much else here.
+There isn’t much else to do here with the main things to do in Speyside are diving and birdwatching.

-If snorkelling is more your thing then you have plenty of options here too!
+If you prefer to stay on the water’s surface then you have plenty of snorkelling options here too!
 The location most will tell you to snorkel is at Buccoo Reef and the glass bottom boats include this as part of their tour.
+This is definitely one of the best places to visit in Tobago however you get there.
 You can also book snorkelling trips from any of the dive shops.
 In addition, there are a number of bays around the island with excellent snorkelling.

-Castara Bay has a large stingray population and you can often snorkel with these graceful creatures.
+Castara Bay has a large ray population and you can often snorkel with these graceful creatures.
 Englishman’s Bay has some interesting snorkelling around the rocks at each end of the bay.
+While English

 Spring and Blue Copper Trails connect to each other and, while shorter and easier, are the best trails to see birdlife in the reserve.
 We also saw a sign for a Niplig Trail along the main road.